 (Pushups are another foundation exercise – read why here.)

-Watch Strongman and Powerlifter Alan Thrall Explain Deadlift Setup Tips to Prevent Scraping and Bruising Your Shins
+Watch Powerlifter Alan Thrall Explain How to Prevent the Scraping Shins Deadlift

 Deadlift Straight Up – Not Back